NCCA/cfgaa22-Wantcha/README.md

-# Vlad Oancea's Assignment - the Lightweight-OpenGL-Loader software (L.O.L.)
+# Vlad Oancea's Assignment - Lightweight OpenGL Loader

 ## Project Summary
 My projects consists of a real-time 3D PBR forward-render engine, able to interactively load and position meshes through an interface, assign them textures and display them using multiple types of lights or HDR environment maps and custom backgrounds.
 The lighting system supports multiple shadow-casting lights, reaching up to 4 point shadows and 8 directional shadows.